esr360/Kayzen-GS/README.md

 > **Note:** Whilst most options are enabled by default, it is recommended that you disable any features you don't use to optimise the generated CSS.

-This is where you set which features of Kayzen GS you want to use in your project.
-By default, all functionality outlined in this documentation is enabled, meaning you don't have to change anything to access all the features of Kayzen GS, the only reason you would change any of these settings is to disable any unused features to improve performance.
+This is where you set which features of Kayzen-GS you want to use in your project.
+By default, all functionality outlined in this documentation is enabled, meaning you don't have to change anything to access all the features of Kayzen-GS, the only reason you would change any of these settings is to disable any unused features to improve performance.

 ##### 'kayzen-gs'

 *Default : false*

-This setting outputs the Kayzen GS grid system.
+This setting outputs the Kayzen-GS grid system.
 This option is disabled by default to allow you to include the grid system anywhere in your project, and not just where you import the `kayzen-gs.scss` file.

 ##### 'old-ie'